JFritzle/Mapsforge-for-QMapShack/README.md

 ### Usage

-* After selecting tasks(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server and QMapShack.
-When QMapShack has started successfully, activate QMapShack's map _Mapsforge_ to show map(s) selected in graphical user interface.
-If changing settings while QMapShack is running, a restart of tile server is required to adopt new settings.
-To restart server, hit _Start_ button again.
-As QMapShack was caching tiles already loaded with previous settings, it is necessary to clear QMapShack's tile cache, which happens at restart too.
-After restart, right-click QMapShack's maps list and force QMapShack to reload maps.
+* After selecting tasks(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start Mapsforge tile server and QMapShack.
+When QMapShack has started successfully, activate QMapShack's map(s) _Mapsforge Map …_ to show map(s) and/or _Mapsforge Hillshading …_ to show hillshading selected in graphical user interface.
+When changing settings while QMapShack is running, a reload of maps is required to adopt new settings.
+To reload, first hit _Start_ button again and QMapShack's tile cache containing tiles already loaded with previous settings gets cleared.
+Second, right-click QMapShack's maps list and force QMapShack to reload maps.
-* Closing either graphical user interface or QMapShack window also closes tile server.
+* Closing either graphical user interface or QMapShack window also closes Mapsforge tile server.
 * Use keyboard keys Ctrl-plus to increase and keyboard keys Ctrl-minus to decrease font size of graphical user interface and/or output console.
-* See output console for tile server’s and QMapShack's output.
+* See output console for Mapsforge tile server’s and QMapShack's output.

 ### Example